changesets/changesets/packages/cli/README.md

 ## @changeset/cli 🦋

 The primary implementation of [changesets](https://github.com/Noviny/changesets).
-Helps you manage the versioning and changelog entries for your packages, with a focus on versioning within a mono-repository (though we support single-package repositories too).
+Helps you manage the versioning and changelog entries for your packages, with a focus on versioning within a monorepo (though we support single-package repositories too).

 This package is intended as a successor to `@atlaskit/build-releases` with a more general focus.
-It works in [bolt](https://www.npmjs.com/package/bolt) multi-package repositories, [yarn workspaces] multi-package repositories, and in single-package repositories.
+It works in [bolt](https://www.npmjs.com/package/bolt) monorepos, [yarn workspaces] multi-package repositories, and in single-package repositories.

 ## Getting Started